pku-nlp-forfun/SemEval-2018-RelationClassification/README.md

 # SemEval-2018 Task 7 Subtask 1 - Relation Classification

-A PKU course project based on the "SemEval-2018 task 7 Semantic Relation Extraction and Classification in Scientific Papers" dataset.
+A PKU course project based on the "SemEval-2018 task 7 Semantic Relation Extraction and Classification in Scientific Papers" competition.

 The Subtask 1